-A few months ago I had beers and wings with Mark Roberge after he spoke at the Boston Enterprise Sales meetup.
-When I shared with him what I was doing with clients and the results we were getting he said, “You’re like a sales therapist!”
+A few months ago, I had beers and wings with Mark Roberge after he spoke at the Boston Enterprise Sales meetup.
+When I shared what I was doing with clients and the results we were getting he said, “You’re like a sales therapist!”

 I cringed a little because I am not a psychologist and from the conversations I was having with VP of Sales and growing start-up founders, that was too fluffy and intrinsic for them.
 When I shared that with Mark he said something like, “If I were a VP of Sales and could make that kind of investment to get that kind of return, it would be a no-brainer.”

-Then we started talking about the science of sales development- because my favorite question is why something works the way it does.
+Then we started talking about the science of sales development- because my favorite question to solve is why something works the way it does.
 If it can be understood then it can be taught to others.

-I was reminded of this in the past few days when Trish Bertuzzi recommended me to someone posting a question about sales coaching on Quora.
+I was reminded of this when Trish Bertuzzi recommended me to someone posting a question about sales coaching on Quora.

 Long story short, it didn’t end well for them.
 Multiple red flags were flying big and bright with no indication that there was a desire to change.
-Which of course made me say with confidence; “We’ll pass.”
+Which of course made me say with confidence; “I’ll pass.”

-That exchange was a drastic contrast to the email we got at this same time from a client who is part of an entire team we are coaching.
+That exchange was a drastic contrast to the email I got at the same time from a client who is part of an entire team I'm coaching.